-4 Days in Iceland: Hourly Itinerary for the Serious Planner
+4 Days in Iceland: A Whirlwind Itinerary of All the Best Places

 You will be spellbound by Iceland’s natural beauty.
 Thundering waterfalls, “diamond” beaches, floating glaciers, towering sea stacks, mystical canyons … this country almost seems unreal!
 We had 4 days in Iceland to explore all these main highlights in addition to trying out the top foodie spots.
 It was a whirlwind of a trip but completely worth it.
 This itinerary can only be accomplished if you go during the summertime when the Midnight Sun occurs.
 Read on to find out how we did it.

-* Links in this post contain Amazon and CJ affiliate links.
+* Some of the links in this post contain affiliate links.
 If you make a purchase through these links, we may receive a small commission at no extra cost to you.
-All recommendations are on items I love and feel will deliver value to you!
-Thank you for your support.
+All recommendations are from first-hand experience that I feel will deliver value to you!
+Thank you for your continued support.

 FOLLOW & SHARE WITH A FRIEND!